jonathanlurie/pyFlatplan/README.md

 ## What is a flatplan?

 A flatplan is a layout quicklook for a book, a magazine or any kind of printed publication.
-It aims at showing all the pages at once in order to give a more global aspect of the document.
-Then, the publisher evaluate the design.
+It aims at showing all the pages at once in order to give a more global insight of the document.
+Then, the publisher evaluates easily his design.

 ![](https://www.dropbox.com/s/qppk663um1q6hih/flatplan.jpg?dl=0&raw=1)

 ## How does pyFlatplan work?

-It is a command line software so it has to run into a terminal.
-Then, it take some arguments:
+It is a command line software, thus it has to run from a terminal.
+Then, it takes some arguments:

 | Argument      | Expected value                        | Mandatory or Optional  | Default value   | Example                   |